sivakumar-kailasam/cli-guides/content/addons.md

 #### Using CSS preprocessors for the addon's stylesheets

 While this guide focuses on the "out of the box" behavior of addons and the Ember CLI, there are some well-established patterns for handling stylesheets in a way that is scalable and maintainable.
-A CSS preprocessor like Sass (aka SCSS) allows you to nest style rules, use variables, and do simple mathematical operations.
+A CSS preprocessor like Sass allows you to nest style rules, use variables, and do simple mathematical operations.

 The best way to learn how to CSS preprocessors in your addon is to consult the documentation for the preprocessor addon of your choice, and study how other addon authors have implemented stylesheets.
 For example, [ember-styleguide](https://github.com/ember-learn/ember-styleguide/) is a UI component library that was made for the main Ember websites.
 It uses [ember-cli-sass](https://www.emberobserver.com/addons/ember-cli-sass) to manage styles.
 You can search [Ember Observer](https://emberobserver.com) for many more examples of styling in action!